SteveHoltRules/WeatherDashboard/README.md

 6. API Call for tile icons
 7. API Call for forecast
 8. Clear the string after clicking the function
-9. Separate the search function using a comma and a space *Find the space and use the split method. pass the remainder to the city
-10. Clear out the prior information
+9. Clear out the prior search information
-11. Pass the city and the state into the api
+10. Pass the city and the state into the api
-12. Clean-up and display more information on the 5 day forecast
+11. Clean-up and display more information on the 5 day forecast
-13. Make the static links function
+12. Make the static links function
+13. Use localstorage to set and get data
+14. Update the search to dynamically change the buttons
+15. Use the local storage data to run searches
+16. Persist local storage button information on reload

 ### Items Left to Address
-1. Use more local storage functionality - Allow the user to select the top 5 cities to keep on the dashboard.
-2. This city api call is not working as it should.
-The parse function doesn't like the search method to use the space and comma.
-Due to this, the API call will have to be changed, plus the rework of the search functions, and then retry the local storage functionality.
-3. Set the Forecast API to use a time of day (noon for example) instead of pre-selecting the data-streams (in this case, the 4 stream, and every 8 after that for the same time period the following day).
+1. Refactor functions